How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Proofs for Monotonicity, Subadditivity and Dissimilarity

-When the average distance of $x$ and $\mathcal{S}$, \ie, $\frac{1}{n}\sum_{y}d(x,y)$, is less than $\textrm{Div}(\mathcal{S})$ (\eg, adding an molecule on the ``segment'' between two existing molecules), \textrm{Diversity} would decrease, thus violating the monotonicity corollary and proving \textrm{Diversity} is not subadditive.
+When the average distance of $x$ and $\mathcal{S}$, \ie, $\frac{1}{n}\sum_{y}d(x,y)$, is less than $\textrm{Diversity}(\mathcal{S})$ (\eg, adding a molecule on the ``segment'' between two existing molecules), \textrm{Diversity} would decrease, thus violating the monotonicity corollary and proving \textrm{Diversity} is not monotonic.